Hyperbolic groupoids and duality: Gromov hyperbolic groups

 \section{Gromov hyperbolic groups}

 Let $G$ be a Gromov hyperbolic group, i.e., a finitely generated group such that its Cayley graph is hyperbolic.
-The group $G$ acts from right on its left Cayley graph by isomorphisms, hence it acts on the boundary $\partial G$ of the Cayley graph by homeomorphisms.
-Suppose that for any non-trivial element $g\in G$ and for any $\xi\in\partial G$ the germ $(\xi, g)$ is non-trivial (we denote the germ of $g$ at $\xi$ by $(\xi, g)$, since the action is right).
+The group $G$ acts from the right on its left Cayley graph by isomorphisms, hence it acts on the boundary $\partial G$ of the Cayley graph by homeomorphisms.
+Suppose that for any non-trivial element $g\in G$ and for any $\xi\in\partial G$ the germ $(g, \xi)$ is non-trivial.
 This is true, for instance, when $G$ is torsion-free.

-Let $\G$ be the groupoid of germs of the action, which will coincide with the groupoid $G\ltimes\partial G$ of the action.
+Let $\G$ be the groupoid of germs of the action, which will coincide with the groupoid $\partial G\rtimes G$ of the action.
 It is generated by the compact set of germs of generators of $G$.
-In order to maintain correct order of multiplication, we will denote by $(g, \xi)$ the germ of the transformation $\zeta\mapsto \zeta\cdot g$ at $\xi\in\partial G$.
+In order to maintain correct order of multiplication, we will denote by $(g, \xi)$ the germ of the transformation $\zeta\mapsto \zeta\cdot g^{-1}$ at $\xi\in\partial G$.

 \begin{proposition} The groupoid $\G$ of the action of $G$ on $\partial G$ is hyperbolic. \end{proposition}

 \begin{proof} Fix a finite generating set $A$ of $G$ and let $|\cdot|$ be the word length function on $G$ defined by $A$.
 We assume that $A=A^{-1}$ and $1\in A$.
 Then distance between $g$ and $h\in G$ is equal to $|gh^{-1}|=|hg^{-1}|$.